Matthew II of Constantinople: Life

-Member of the Vlach community, Matthew was born in the village Kleinovo (now part of Kalabaka), and he became Metropolitan of Ioannina.
-In early 1596, he was elected Ecumenical Patriarch, but the election was not recognized because the Holy Synod that elected him was not attended by all the members; thus, after twenty days, Matthew was forced to resign and moved to Mount Athos.
+Member of the Aromanian community, Matthew was born in the village Klinovos (now part of Kalabaka), and he became Metropolis of Ioannina.
+In early 1596, he was elected Ecumenical Patriarch, but the election was not recognized because the Holy Synod that elected him was not attended by all the members; thus, after twenty days, Matthew II was forced to resign and moved to Mount Athos.

-Matthew was elected again in April 1598.
-During this Patriarchate, Matthew transferred the patriarchal see from the Church of St. Demetrius Xyloportas, used since 1597, to the unimpressive church of the women's monastery of St. George in the Phanar, where it remains until today as St. George's Cathedral.
+Matthew II was elected again in April 1598.
+During this Patriarchate, Matthew II transferred the patriarchal see from the Church of St. Demetrius Xyloportas, used since 1597, to the unimpressive church of the women's monastery of St. George in the Phanar, where it remains until today as St. George's Cathedral.
 The Phanar district then became the recognised centre of Greek Christian life in the city.
 He remained on the throne until January 1602, when he returned to Mount Athos.

 Once again, he ascended to the throne in January 1603 and reigned for seventeen days, either until his death, or, according to other sources, until he retired to Mount Athos, where he died in the same year.

-Canonizations
+Canonisations

-Matthew canonized the Blessed Philothei, who was martyred in 1589 in Athens.
+Matthew II canonised the Blessed Philothei of Athens, who was martyred in 1589 in Athens.